 Hello!
-Here is a little about Maria….
-That would be ME!
-I am a married mother of two great kids, daughter, sister, friend, and a Group Fitness Instructor in beautiful San Diego, CA. Oh, one more thing….I am also legally blind.
-Yes, I am blind.
+Here is a little about Me!
+I’m a proud mama of two great kids, group fitness instructor, blogger, podcaster, and a radio contributor, living in beautiful San Diego, CA. Oh, one more thing….I’m also legally blind.
+Yep, I’m a girl gone blind.

 I noticed a blurry spot in my right eye in April 2013.
 In September 2013, right after celebrating my 50th birthday, I was diagnosed with Lebers Hereditary Optic Neuropathy (LHON), a rare genetic condition causing sudden vision loss.
 It affects 1 in 50,000 people.

 Adjusting to this unexpected life is an ongoing process.
 I honestly don’t think I will ever fully accept becoming legally blind.
-What I WILL do, is acknowledge the fact that I am now a Girl Gone Blind and I need to keep fighting and figuring this sh*t out!
+What I WILL do, is acknowledge the fact that I am now a Girl Gone Blind and I need to keep fighting through my fears, surrounding myself with support, and figure this sh*t out! ♥️